reslp/phylociraptor/docs/introduction/minimal.rst

 Let's inspect the result.
 A value of 1.00 means that, in a given pairwise comparison, 100% of the quartets that were sampled were identical, i.e. present in both trees.
 0.96 would indicate that 4% of the sampled quartets were not shared in the pair of trees.

-We can also visualise the conflict between two trees (in this case tree T1 vs. T4, see `quartet-stop-200.treelist.tsv`), given the conflicting quartets that we've inferred.
+We can also visualise the conflict between two trees (in this case tree T1 vs. T4, see ``quartet-stop-200.treelist.tsv``), given the conflicting quartets that we've inferred.

 .. code-block:: bash

 	$ ./phylociraptor util plot-conflict -i T1,T4 -l lineage_information.txt -e class -r quartet-stop-200.treelist.tsv -q quartet-stop-200.quartets.csv --seed 42

-Another way of summarizing differences between trees is based on a Principal component analysis (PCA) of all tip-2-tip distances of all taxa in the trees.
+Another way of summarizing differences between trees is based on a Principal component analysis (PCA) of all tip-2-tip distances of all taxa in each tree.
 Again we have a utility to calculate and visualise this.

 .. code-block:: bash

 	$ ./phylociraptor util plot-pca -r quartet-stop-200.treelist.tsv --seed 123 -t 5

-The resulting file will be called `tip2tip-PCA-all.pdf`.
+The resulting file will be called ``tip2tip-PCA-all.pdf``.
 Rename it, please, since the next command will overwrite it.

 The trees to be included in the comparision are specified in the treelist file.
-Let's say we'll only want to inspect differences in trees inferred with ASTRAL.
+Let's say we'll only want to inspect differences in trees inferred with *ASTRAL*.

 .. code-block:: bash

 	$ grep "astral" quartet-stop-200.treelist.tsv > quartet-stop-200.treelist.astral.tsv
 	$ ./phylociraptor util plot-pca -r quartet-stop-200.treelist.astral.tsv --seed 123 -t 5

-The resulting file will be called `tip2tip-PCA-all.pdf`.
+The resulting file will be called ``tip2tip-PCA-all.pdf``.
 Rename it, please, since the next command will overwrite it.

-We can also exclude trees inferred with ASTRAL and consequently only include maximum-likelihood based trees.
+We can also exclude trees inferred with *ASTRAL* and consequently only include maximum-likelihood based trees.

 .. code-block:: bash